shbhuk/mrexo/docs/source/mdwarf.rst

 M-dwarf Planetary Relations️
 =================================

-In v1.1 we also include a pre-conditioned M-dwarf sample fit consisting of  88 planets with precise (> 3-sigma) masses and radii, and stellar effective temperatures < 4200 K. We perform three fits of increasing complexity on this dataset in 2-D, 3-D and 4-D as follows.
-This is to account for the effect of stellar mass, insolation (in addition to planetary radius) to the planetary mass.
+In v1.1 we also include a pre-conditioned M-dwarf sample fit consisting of  88 planets with precise (> 3-sigma) masses and radii, and stellar effective temperatures < 4200 K.
+We perform three fits of increasing complexity on this dataset in 2-D, 3-D and 4-D as follows.
+This is to account for the effect of stellar mass, insolation (in addition to planetary radius) to the planetary mass as shown in `Figure 6 from Kanodia et al. (2023) <https://ui.adsabs.harvard.edu/abs/2023ApJ...956...76K/abstract>`_
 Though the example shown here is only for an M-dwarf planet sample, in principle, the same can be performed on any sample.